AloisSeckar/nuxt-spec/README.md

 Aside from being "forked" and used as you seem fit, `nuxt-spec` is also available as an [NPM package](https://www.npmjs.com/package/nuxt-spec) that can be referenced as a single-import with all the features incoming.

-The `nuxt-spec` package comes with a CLI tool that can help you:
+The `nuxt-spec` package comes with a built-in CLI tool that can help you:
 - setup the dependency in your project
 - scaffold the default `vitest.config.ts` (see [configuration](#configuration) section)
 - add a few test-related script shorthands into your `package.json` (see [running tests](#running-tests) section)